Places to Meet Dolphins in Florida

 Some say a dolphin feels slick like wet rubber; others say it feels smooth like a peeled hard-boiled egg.
 But what’s most impressive is the way you feel when you touch, interact with or even see a dolphin.
 It’s hard to do it justice with words, but “jubilant” and “awed” are common reactions.

 Except for the gator, few animals are more associated with the Sunshine State than the dolphin.
-It would be hard to imagine a place where there were so many ways to interact with them, either in aquariums or in the sea, from simply watching them to actually swimming with dolphins in Florida.
+It would be hard to imagine a place where there were so many ways to interact with them, either in aquariums or in the sea, from simply watching them to actually swimming with them in Florida.

 1. Key West: Fury Water Adventures